ilya-kavalenka/RECSEN/README.md

 ### Sending Messages

-Messages are sent by means of a client or server session object.
+Messages are sent via a client or server session object.
 Named operation messages are sent with a dedicated session function.

 ```
 void subscribeSymbol(ClinetSession* session, SubscribeSymbolRequestRef subscribeSymbolRequest)